Writing Guardrails with Really

 WHEN aws_s3_bucket

-REQUIRE bucket STARTS WITH ANY CONTEXT environment
+REQUIRE bucket STARTS WITH SOME CONTEXT environment

 WHEN aws_s3_bucket